hasnaties/Server-Allocation/README.md

 # Server-Allocation
 The solution is written and tested on Node.js.

-# Problem: Write a code for Server Allocation:
+# Problem: Write a code for Server Allocation.

 # Part 1: